Who needs a U.S. Passport?

 You are encouraged to have your name updated on your valid government issued photo ID prior to making application for your U.S. Passport.
 If time does not permit, you may apply for your U.S. Passport using your existing ID with your old name, and providing a court certified copy of your Final Judgment of Dissolution of Marriage wherein it states your name change (restored to maiden name, etc), a court certified copy of your recorded marriage license, or a court certified copy of the order of name change along with your application.

 What is the difference between a passport book and a passport card?

 A passport book is designed for travel by any means (air, land or sea) to any destination.

-A passport card is wallet sized and more portable, and can used at land-border crossings returning from Canada or Mexico, and certain sea ports-of-entry within the Western Hemisphere, such as from Bermuda or the Caribbean.
-The card is less much expensive than the book; however, the card cannot be used for world-wide international travel or travel by air anywhere.
+A passport card is wallet sized and more portable, and can be used at land-border crossings returning from Canada or Mexico, and certain sea ports-of-entry within the Western Hemisphere, such as from Bermuda or the Caribbean.
+The card is less expensive than the book; however, the card cannot be used for world-wide international travel or travel by air anywhere.
 The card provides a less expensive, smaller, and more convenient alternative to the passport book for those who travel frequently to these land bordering countries or by sea to specific approved countries.
 Both documents have the same valid life range, and both documents establish the citizenship and identity of the bearer.
 To learn more about the U.S. Passport Card from the Department of State, please CLICK HERE.